* This is the Professional Version. *

 Frequent use of topical products exposes patients to many potential allergens, and contact dermatitis caused by these products may aggravate and complicate AD, as may the generally dry skin that is common among these patients.

-Diagnosis is clinical (see Table: Clinical Findings in Atopic Dermatitis*).
-AD is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
+Atopic dermatitis is often hard to differentiate from other dermatoses (eg, seborrheic dermatitis, contact dermatitis, nummular dermatitis, psoriasis), although a family history of atopy and the distribution of lesions are helpful.
 The following distribution patterns can help with differentiation:

 Because patients can still develop other skin disorders, not all subsequent skin problems should be attributed to AD.

 There is no definitive laboratory test for AD.
 However, precipitating environmental allergens of AD can be identified with skin testing, measurement of allergen-specific IgE levels, or both.
-Patients with severe, unresponsive disease should have nasal and skinfold cultures for S. aureus as a possible precipitant.
+Routine cultures for S. aureus are not done because that organism is present in skin lesions of > 75% of AD patients (vs in < 25% of unaffected people).
+However, nasal and skinfold cultures are done in patients with recurrent, unresponsive, and possibly antimicrobial-resistant infections.

 (See also the American Academy of Dermatology Association’s Guidelines of Care for Atopic Dermatitis.)